aveeva-devops/kubernetes/docs/Manage_Deployments.md

 * Troubleshoot application
 * Expose your application
 * Scale up and Scale down your app
-* Update, Rolling updates and Rollback your existing deployment
+* Rolling updates and Rollback your existing deployment

 ### Hello world deployment on kubernetes